Indian Post and Telecommunication Accounts and Finance Service: Duties performed by officers of IP&TAFS GR.’A’

-In the Department of Post, the officers from this service are manning the offices of FA / DDG / GM, Director, ADG /Dy Director / ACAO of Postal Accounts located at DOP Headquarters and in all states.
-The work in these offices mainly comprises maintaining General Provident Fund accounts of the staff employed in a particular postal circle, settlement of pension cases, checking of money order deliveries and NSCs, budgeting and financial control, Internal Audit of Postal Units and rendering financial advice to the concerned Head of the Circle.
+In the Department of Post, the officers from this service are manning the offices of FA / DDG / GM, director, ADG /dy director / ACAO of Postal Accounts located at DOP Headquarters and in all states.
+The work in these offices mainly comprises maintaining General Provident Fund accounts of the staff employed in a particular postal circle, settlement of pension cases, checking of money order deliveries and NSCs, budgeting and financial control, internal audit of postal units and rendering financial advice to the concerned head of the circle.

 Besides IP&T AFS, Gr.
 ‘A’ officers can be appointed on deputation to Central Government, State Governments, Central Staffing Scheme, Autonomous Organizations/ Subordinate Organizations, PSUs and UN Organizations/International Organizations like world Bank, Asian Development Bank in various capacities.

 Cadre Controlling Authority

-Member Finance, Digital Communication Commission of India, Department of Telecommunications is Cadre Controlling Authority of IP&TAFS), Group "A"& "B".
+Member Finance, Digital Communication Commission of India, Department of Telecommunications is the Cadre Controlling Authority of IP&TAFS), Group "A"& "B".
 Member Finance is an ex officio Secretary to Government of India.
-Now Sri Manish Sinha is holding post of Member Finance.
+Sri Manish Sinha holds the post of Member Finance.